Linear orders in NIP structures: Op-dimension

 \section{Op-dimension}

 Op-dimension was introduced by Guingona and Hill in \cite{GuinHill}.
 It measures the number of independent orderings that one can define on an infinite subset of a (partial) type.
-We give a self-contained exposition, slightly different from, but equivalent to, the one in \cite{GuinHill}.
+We give a self-contained exposition, slightly different from, but equivalent to, the one in \cite{GuinHill} (in the case of finite cardinals, see the remarks below).

 \begin{definition} Let $A$ be any set of parameters, $\pi$ a partial type over $A$ and $\kappa$ a cardinal.
 We say that $\dlr(\pi,A)<\kappa$ if we cannot find:

 $\bullet$ $a\models \pi$;

 $\bullet$ a family $(I_i:i<\kappa)$ of sequences mutually indiscernible over $A$, where $I_i=(b^ i_j:j\in \ordI_i)$;